PizBernina/bitmark-sandbox-hackathon/README.md

 **UI Rendering** - Complete React component library for interactive educational content:
 - Some Bitmark bit types rendered as interactive UI elements
-- Support for quizzes, dropdowns, forms, and custom interactions
+- Support for quizzes and more

 ### Package Structure